Opportunities are waiting for YOU!

-Student Eligibility: Minimum 3.0 GPA, involvement in a variety of school activities, involvement in service organizations, exhibits leadership and acceptance to an accredited college/university.
+Student Eligibility: Minimum 2.0 GPA ("B" Average), involvement in a variety of school activities, involvement in service organizations, exhibits leadership and acceptance to an accredited college/university.

 Matthew Young, former A&M Consolidated Science teacher, founded this scholarship to help students pursue the study of our natural environment with the intent to understand the impact that humans have had on these ecosystems.
 Some of the most significant issues that we face as a species will concern our exponential human population growth as compared with our finite amount of resources.

-Student Eligibility: Acceptance into a 4-year college, intent to graduate with a degree in marine biology, oceanography, natural resource management or a closely related field, and AMCHS graduate with a GPA of 3.25 or higher.
+Student Eligibility: Acceptance into a 4-year college, intent to graduate with a degree in marine biology, oceanography, natural resource management or a closely related field, and AMCHS graduate with a GPA of 3.25 or higher ("A" Average).

 The purpose of the Tiger Club scholarship is to recognize athletic participation, promote good sportsmanship, encourage high scholastic achievement among all athletes at AMCHS and assist with the cost of higher education.
-There will be ten $1,000 scholarships awarded to Senior Varsity student athletes, including team managers, cheerleaders and Maroon Men.
-Six of these ten will be for student athletes whose parent/guardian are current Tiger Club members by Dec.
-31 of the current school year and four scholarships will be open to any student athlete who meet the eligibility criteria.
+There will be ten $1,500 scholarships awarded to Senior Varsity student athletes, including team managers, cheerleaders and Maroon Men.
+Student recipients must have a parent/guardian who is a current Tiger Club member by Dec.
+31 of the current school year to be eligible.

 Student Eligibility: AMCHS senior who has participated in a high school sport for at least 2 full seasons, one being their senior year.
-Team managers, AMCHS cheerleaders and Maroon Men are eligible, must exemplify good sportsmanship (athletes with suspensions or ejections will not be considered), GPA of 2.5 or higher, and must be attending a post-secondary institution.
+Team managers, AMCHS cheerleaders and Maroon Men are eligible, must exemplify good sportsmanship (athletes with suspensions or ejections will not be considered), GPA of 2.5 or higher ("B" Average), and must be attending a post-secondary institution.

 The James and Carol Barrett Scholarship was created in 2004 to honor two individuals who put children first.
 For many years, their dedication to family, schools and the community made both James and Carol role models for our students and staff.
 This scholarship was underwritten by the Renegades, a men’s Bible study group of which James was an integral part before he lost his battle with ALS in 2005.
 Today, Carol and her husband Mike Ashfield continue to fund the scholarship and their work of dedicating their lives to church, family, the district and community.

-Student Eligibility: Demonstrates a strong level of commitment to community service, GPA of at least 2.5 and financial need.
+Student Eligibility: Demonstrates a strong level of commitment to community service, GPA of at least 2.5 ("B" Average) and financial need.